agormp/sumt/README.md

 		    * Majority rule consensus tree, with all compatible bipartitions added
 		    * Maximum bipartition credibility tree (similar to maximum clade credibility tree, but ignoring location of root)
 	    * The file also contains a second consensus tree where branch labels indicate bipartition IDs, which can be used for interpreting bipartition file below.
 	* File containing list of bipartitions (in "*." format) present in input trees, along with mean and variance of corresponding branch lengths.
-This list includes both bipartitions that correspond to branches in the summary tree, and bipartitions not included in the summary
+This list includes both bipartitions that correspond to branches in the summary tree, and bipartitions not included in the summary tree (e.g., low frequency bipartitions).
 	* During run: progress bar showing percentage of file analyzed
 	* (Optionally) File containing list of observed tree topologies with posterior and cumulated probabilities
 * Optimized for speed and memory usage:
 	* 100,000 trees with 41 leaves processed in 28 s, using max 49 MB memory on 2021 MacBook (4,440 distinct bipartitions seen)
 	* Same file processed in 30 s, using max 2.83 GB memory when also keeping track of topologies (74,283 distinct topologies seen)
 * Option to discard fraction of trees as burn-in (for Bayesian analyses)
 * Option to compute average standard deviation of split frequencies when multiple input files are given.
-This can be used as a measure of convergence of Bayesian analyses, assuming that different files represent independent MCMC samples.
+This can be used as a measure of convergence of Bayesian analyses, assuming that different files represent independent MCMC chains.
 * Option to include all compatible bipartitions in consensus tree (in addition to those that are present in more than 50% of input trees).
 * Option to root consensus tree using either outgroup, midpoint, or [minimum variance](https://pubmed.ncbi.nlm.nih.gov/28800608/) rooting.
 * Option to assign specific weights to different input files.